demonfoo/afp-perl/README.md

 This code is known to work on Linux, [FreeBSD](http://www.freebsd.org) (8.x), [NetBSD](http://www.netbsd.org) and [MacOS X](http://www.apple.com/osx/)/Darwin.
 It makes use of Perl ithreads, so requires a threaded build of Perl.
-I have attempted to test this module on both Solaris (well, OpenSolaris) and Windows; unfortunately there seem to be threading deficiencies on both that make the code non-functional there.
+I have attempted to test this module on Windows; unfortunately there seem to be threading deficiencies on Windows that make the code non-functional there.

 More information is available on AFP [here](http://developer.apple.com/library/mac/#documentation/Networking/Conceptual/AFP/Introduction/Introduction.html).